-Men experience the same range of difficulties and problems as women although frequently use things like excessive drinking, drug taking, over-work, eating unhealthily, sexual addictions (e.g. significant use of internet pornography) and other risky/self-harming behaviours to deal with unhappiness of one form of another.
+Men experience the same range of difficulties and problems as women although frequently use things like excessive drinking, substance taking, over-work, eating unhealthily, pornography and other risky/self-harming behaviours to deal with unhappiness of one form of another.

 Working with men

 Although all men are very different in what they want and need from therapy, one of the common themes is a desire to feel the therapeutic process has a specific goal/focus which is agreed and worked toward in a fairly direct way (of course, some men work better with the exact opposite).
 Cognitive methods (such as CBT techniques) are often popular because they provide this.
 However, what must also be tackled is the acknowledgement of the difficult feelings, such as low mood or anxiety, that are causing the problem in the first place.
 This can be a hard and uncomfortable process, but is one we are very experienced in managing and supporting in an open and honest way.